PochingHsu/PochingHsu.github.io/_pages/about.md

 ### Disruptive innovations in HVAC
 In CEEE, various innovations are developed to improve how energy is served for human beings with minimum destruction of environment
-I was lucky to join in these projects when I was a junior PhD student, such as:
+I was lucky to join in these projects when I was a junior PhD student, such as:.
-Thermoelastic cooling system testing (Summer, 16') Miniaturized heat exchanger design and test (Fall, 16') Low GWP refrigerant system testing (Spring, 17') Variable refrigerant flow system test (Summer, 17') Thermal powered desalination system design (Fall, 17')
+Thermoelastic cooling system testing (Summer, 16').
+Miniaturized heat exchanger design and test (Fall, 16').
+Low GWP refrigerant system testing (Spring, 17').
+Variable refrigerant flow system test (Summer, 17').
+Thermal powered desalination system design (Fall, 17').

 Education
 ======